AdnanJuwle/staffroom/WEB_README.md

-# TeacherApp Web Version
+# StaffRoom Web Version

-A modern web application version of TeacherApp built with Flask and Bootstrap 5.
+A modern web application version of StaffRoom built with Flask and Bootstrap 5.

 ## Features